Summary

 The Credibility Boost: Using Social Proof Effectively

-Social proof in headlines acts is another credibility booster.
-Social proof suggests that the benefits promised are not just possible—they’re probable.
+Social proof in headlines is another credibility booster.
+It suggests that the benefits promised are not just possible—they’re probable.
 Real people have experienced your product or service and are willing to talk about it.
 Social proof is headline gold.

 Testimonials and social proof are so important we wrote a blog post about them: Testimonials for Websites – Use Testimonials More Effectively.